irfanhakim-as/img-builder/README.md

 sh
 ```

-For a full list of configuration options, use the `--help` flag:
+For a breakdown of img-builder usage options, use the `--help` flag:

 ```sh
 img-builder --help